Behavioral Economics — Introduction and Origin

 Aram

 Software Engineer, interested in lots. https://aram-personal-portfolio.vercel.app/.
-Learning about Sustainability, Energy & Climate Tech.
+Learning about LLMs, Prompting, Energy & Climate Tech.
 Solarpunk optimist.